AIDC F-CK-1 Ching-kuo: Engines

-ITEC completely redesigned the TFE1042-7 into the TFE1042-70 – for example, the bypass ratio was changed from 0.84 to 0.4, and the investment had increased from US$180 million to about US$320 million.
-However, to avoid pressures from China, the US government had asked all American companies cooperating with the Taiwan on the IDF project to remain low-key.
+International Turbine Engine Corporation (ITEC) was formed as a joint venture of Garrett and AIDC, and completely redesigned the TFE1042-7 into the TFE1042-70 – for example, the bypass ratio was changed from 0.84 to 0.4 – and investment had increased from US$180 million to about US$320 million.
+However, to avoid pressures from China, the US government asked all American companies cooperating with the Taiwan on the IDF project to remain low-key.
 Therefore, the perception that "the TFE1042 is merely the civilian engine TFE731 with an afterburner" was never completely dispelled.

-In 1985, the preliminary review of the IDF's design revealed some performance requirement shortfalls, and it was determined that an upgrade of engine thrust by 10% was the simplest solution.
-Due to American export license restrictions, ITEC used FADEC to artificially limit the thrust below a certain altitude (the restriction was not removed until 1990).
-Although the upgrade essentially used the TFE1088-11 configuration, to reduce political interference ITEC renamed the original, lower-thrust version as the TFE1042-X70 and retained the TFE1042-70 designation for the upgraded version.
+In 1985, the preliminary review of the IDF's design revealed performance requirement shortfalls, and it was determined that an upgrade of engine thrust by 10% was the simplest solution.
+Due to US export-license restrictions, ITEC artificially limited the engine's thrust (utilizing FADEC) below a certain altitude (this restriction was not removed until 1990).
+Although the upgrade essentially used the TFE1088-11 configuration, to reduce political interference ITEC renamed the lower-thrust version as the TFE1042-X70 and retained the TFE1042-70 designation for the full-thrust version.

-In 1988, ITEC decided to invest in the 12000 lbf thrust TFE1088-12, which was re-designated as the TFE1042-70A for political reason as well.
+In 1988, ITEC decided to invest in the 12000 lbf thrust TFE1088-12, which was similarly re-designated as the TFE1042-70A for political reasons.
 Preliminary studies had shown that the IDF could supercruise with the new engine.
 At the same time, General Electric Aviation decided to enter the market with the J101/SF, a smaller version of the F404.
 However, after the IDF order was cut in half due to budget concerns, the TFE1088-12 engine upgrade plan ended as well.